Rjmoodie/yardpass-upgrade/PRODUCT_CLAIMS_AUDIT.md

 ### **Option 3: Unique Value Prop**
 ```
-"YardPass is the only platform where:
+"Liventix is the only platform where:
 ✓ Every event has a social feed
 ✓ Attendees follow organizers
 ✓ Your feed learns what you like